5X AOV | 2X Conversions | $30M+ Additional Revenue

 Impact: lifts abandoned cart recovery rate by 2–5 percentage points (from a baseline of 5–10%) and protects margin by preventing code leakage.

-Shopify does not include native A/B testing on the storefront, which is the single biggest gap in Shopify's CRO tooling for stores at scale.
+Shopify does not include native A/B testing on the storefront, which is the single biggest gap in Shopify's conversion rate optimization tooling for stores at scale.
 The workaround is third-party A/B testing apps that integrate with Shopify themes via traffic splitting and event tracking.
 The right testing program is structured around a prioritization framework and a clear statistical bar for declaring a winner.

-ICE scoring (Impact, Confidence, Ease) is the standard prioritization framework for CRO test backlogs.
+ICE scoring (Impact, Confidence, Ease) is the standard prioritization framework for conversion rate optimization test backlogs.
 Each test idea gets scored 1–10 on each dimension; the highest combined score moves to the front of the queue.

 Score = Impact × Confidence × Ease for prioritization.
 Some teams use the average of the three instead.